Importance sampling for stochastic reaction-diffusion equations in the moderate deviation regime: Moderate Deviations, Importance Sampling and Asymptotic Theory

 Now, for any unbiased estimator $\hat{P}(\epsilon),$

 where we used Jensen's inequality.
 Thus

-where we used the continuity property of $E$ in the last equality. \end{proof} As in finite dimensions, $2G_T(0,0)$ can be shown to be the best possible exponential decay rate for any unbiased estimator, see e.g. the discussion in Section 2.2 in \cite{DupuisSpilZhou}.
-This motivates the following criterion for asymptotic optimality. \begin{dfn} An unbiased estimator $\hat{P}(\epsilon)$ of $P(\epsilon)$ defined on a probability space $(\Omega, \mathscr{F}, \bar{\pr})$ will be called asymptotically optimal if
+where we used the continuity property of $E$ in the last equality. \end{proof} As in finite dimensions (see e.g. the discussion in Section 2.2 in \cite{DupuisSpilZhou}) , the previous lemma shows that $2G_T(0,0)$ is the best possible exponential decay rate for any unbiased estimator.
+In turn, this motivates the following criterion for asymptotic optimality. \begin{dfn} An unbiased estimator $\hat{P}(\epsilon)$ of $P(\epsilon)$ defined on a probability space $(\Omega, \mathscr{F}, \bar{\pr})$ will be called asymptotically optimal if

 \end{dfn} In other words, an estimator is asymptotically optimal if its second moment achieves the best possible exponential decay rate in the limit as $\epsilon\to 0$.